Sraddha: faith | Smrti: memory | Samadhi: contemplation | Prajna: discernment, wisdom, insight | Purakah: precedes | Itaresam: for the others

-Here in vigor, the opinions of others do not matter, unfortunate setbacks are only learning experiences, “failures” and seeming trials and tribulations only help you to deepen your faith, and none of life’s uncertainties, or even any current cloudiness and confusion in your mind, can shake your resolve to continue moving forward on your path.
+Here in vigor, the opinions of others do not matter (because why would they when most people are filled with mental-emotional distortions, unconscious biases, and conditional attachments anyway, unable to see Reality clearly until they themselves have full connection with the Truth?–at which point opinions are discarded as basic delusions at their core), unfortunate setbacks are only learning experiences, “failures” do not exist (because you recognize the illusory nature of the concept and term), seeming trials and tribulations only help you to deepen your faith, and none of life’s uncertainties, or even any current cloudiness and confusion in your mind, can shake your resolve to continue moving forward on your path.
 This does not only ensure the longevity of your practice (as is recommended in Sutra 14), but also deepens your will, and your “thy will be done (trusting will)” as well, which will give you more fuel and understanding to use in order to press forward in faith that is strong enough to remove any blockages/distortions that might present themselves along the way.

 Which is why the next ingredient in this formula is memory, but not the personal ruminating one that was discussed before.